Beard Trimming Guide: Using Scissors, Trimmers, & Clippers

 And-One/Shutterstock

-• Improved Hygiene: Trimming a beard keeps it well-groomed.
-It reduces the chances of skin irritation and bacterial growth.
+• Improved Hygiene: Regular beard trimming keeps things tidy and reduces the buildup that leads to skin irritation, beardruff, and bacterial growth.

 How to Trim Your Beard: A Step-by-Step Guide